3dcitydb/importer-exporter/README.md

 --------
 The Importer/Exporter uses [Gradle](https://gradle.org/) as build system.
 To build the application from source, clone the repository to your local machine and run the following command from the root of the repository.

-The Importer/Exporter uses [Gradle](https://gradle.org/) as build system.
-To build the application from source, clone the repository to your local machine and run the following command from the root of the repository.

     > gradlew installDist